Pioneering a New Delivery Model for Social Enterprise Development

 When are interviews?

-Interviews are planned for mid-December.
+Interviews will scheduled prior to 2nd December 2021.
 The interview is an opportunity to expand on your application form and will help secure places and bursaries for this sought after programme for individuals/groups where potential and long term impact can be fully realised.

 When does the programme start and how long does it last?

-The interview process in December is viewed as part of the programme and successful applicants will go on to participate in 10 delivered sessions (1 – 2 days per month) commencing in January 2019 and 1 day of participant presentations in December 2020.
-The ADSE Graduation will take place in Summer 2021.
+The interview process is viewed as part of the programme and successful applicants will go on to participate in 10 delivered sessions (1 – 2 days per month) commencing in February 2022 .
+The ADSE Graduation will take place in winter 2022.
 Delivery of the programme will mainly be at Ulster University.

 What happens if I am not able to attend or drop out?

 As this is s developmental programme it has been designed on the basis of full attendance.
 If participants have any difficulties they should contact Steve Pollard at the University in the first instance.
 Where there is reasonable grounds for absence, each case will be assessed on its own merit.
 Participants will be expected to catch up with the materials and complete all assignments.

 If individuals decide to drop out there may be a requirement to return the value of the bursary or make a suitable contribution.
 Again each case will be assessed on its merit.
 (TBA)

 Are you interested in social innovation?
 Could a social enterprise development programme be for you?